DHCross/book-md-tools/CnC Docs/02 CZ Ruins Mouths of Madness Reforged.md

 The **goblin prisoner** is a spy from #D who was captured when he snuck in between a shift change and fell in the pit trap.
 He is being ransomed for 10 gp but the goblins have not paid the price.
 Soon he is likely to become dinner for the kobolds.

-**Goblin prisoner:** _(This lawful evil humanoid's vital stats are HD 1d6, HP 4, AC 14, MV 20 ft.
+**Goblin prisoner:** _(This goblin prisoner’s vital statistics are HD 1d6.
+HP 4.
+AC 14.
+MV 20 ft. disposition law/evil.
 Its saves are physical.
-Its special abilities are darkvision 60 ft. and light sensitivity [-1 to attacks in bright light].
-It wears a loin cloth.
-XP: 5+1)_
+Its special abilities include darkvision 60 ft. and light sensitivity, imposing a –1 penalty to attack rolls in bright light.
+It wears a loincloth.
+XP 5+1.)_

 If any of the PCs are captured, their possessions, after the chieftain takes his pick, will be brought to the armory #6.
 The goblin spy will attempt to bribe the PCs with false promises should they free him.
 He has observed the **secret door** but will only allude to it unless the PC(s) help him escape.